Package 'BIOMASS'

 Value

-• polygon : an sf object : simple feature collection of the subplot's polygon
+• polygon: a simple feature collection of the summarised subplot's polygon

 • plot_design : a ggplot object (or a list of ggplot objects) that can easily be modified